-1) Know Your Definition of Success:
+1. Know Your Definition of Success

 Everyone has a different definition of success.
 One person may aim to get a job, while others want to own his own business, some might want to publish their book, while some might want to be a successful stand-up comedian.
 Knowing what is yours is your first step towards your goal.
 This will help you decide all the further steps that make your career count.

 To kick-start things, make a list of things that you are good at, and another list of things that you have a fair amount of knowledge about.
-See what matches in them and then start looking for avenues that pay well for those things.
+See what matches with them and then start looking for avenues that pay well for those things.

 Now you have your basic vision set and something you can build your career on.

-2) Know How to Approach Your Goal:
+2. Know How to Approach Your Goal

 Once your destination is set, you now have to plot your way to reach it.
 For the career path you have, look for the demand available in the market.
 If you have experience and investment, you can have the liberty to start your own business.
 But if you don’t, look for companies and organizations that are thriving in the field you are interested in.
 Book an interview with them, and give your best shot.